How to find the best school for your child in Australia and answers to all your questions if you are moving from the UK

 Most Australian schools require students to wear a school uniform, including a decent hat that must be worn at all times whenever they’re outside.
 This is because Australian schools generally have strict policies about sun care; the ‘no hat – no play’ rule is widely adopted and strictly enforced.

 View this post on Instagram

 Surprisingly, considering some parts of the country can experience extreme temperatures during the summer months, most Australian states don’t have a formal heatwave policy for schools.
 Therefore, you won’t find school automatically being cancelled for the day because the temperature is forecast to hit 44oC in the shade!
-There is however ample documentation available to schools around effectively managing children during heatwave conditions and most schools do observe best practice in these circumstances.
+There is however ample documentation available to schools about effectively managing children during heatwave conditions and most schools do observe best practices in these circumstances.

 - Primary school takes in the ‘pre-year’ and years 1 to 6.

-- Years 7 to 12 are Secondary or High School in most states.
+- Years 7 to 12 are Secondary School or High School in most states.
 The one exception is South Australia, where Year 7 is currently a Primary School year but this will be changing in the next few years.
 The NT also has a slightly different arrangement here too.
-In that state the following applies:
+In that state, the following applies:

 - Number of primary school years: 6 – Years 1 to 6

 - Number of middle school years: 3 – Years 7 to 9